eiffelhub/json/README.md

 with the JSON format.
 This library provides a JSON parser and visitors, including a pretty printer.

-The converters part is now obsolete and not recommended (remember: the objective of converters were to provide two basic features Eiffel2JSON and JSON2Eiffel).
-It is recommended to use the "serialization" interfaces.
+The "serialization" interfaces replace the obsolete converters interfaces.

 2. Legal stuff
 --------------